Learning Part Segmentation through Unsupervised Domain Adaptation from Synthetic Vehicles: Related Work

-\textbf{Datasets with part annotations of rigid objects.} There are multiple ways of annotating object parts in images.
-Bounding box and keypoint labels are relatively easy to obtain, while annotating pixel-level part segmentations is much more time-consuming.
-ImageNetPart~\cite{wang2015unsupervised} provides dense bounding box annotation for parts on $6$ vehicle categories.
+\textbf{Datasets with part annotations for rigid objects.} ImageNetPart~\cite{wang2015unsupervised} provides bounding box annotation for parts on $6$ vehicle categories.
 PASCAL3D+~\cite{xiang2014beyond} includes keypoint annotation on $12$ rigid object categories.
 CarFusion~\cite{reddy2018carfusion} and ApolloCar3D~\cite{song2019apollocar3d} contain keypoint annotation for cars in street scenes.
 For 3D object part recognition, PartNet~\cite{mo2019partnet} provides hierarchical part annotations on 3D models covering $24$ object categories, most of which are indoor furniture and none is a vehicle.
 Yi et al.~\cite{yi2016scalable} label parts on 3D models selected from $16$ categories in ShapeNetCore~\cite{shapenet2015}, while their definition of part is coarse and the average number of parts per category is less than $4$.
 In the context of image part segmentation, PascalPart~\cite{chen2014detect} has been widely studied.
-It includes $20$ categories for both rigid and non-rigid objects, but its average number of training samples and average number of annotated parts per category are small.
+It includes $20$ categories but provides limited number of samples and parts.
+MVP~\cite{liu2020beyond} is recently introduced to provide detailed part segmentation labels for cars in the wild.
 An earlier dataset ETHZ~\cite{thomas2008using} provides annotations of $5$ parts on $141$ wheelchair images and $6$ parts on $139$ car images, which is not adequate for deep network training.
-The lack of large-scale part segmentation on generic objects motivates our work on building a new dataset using 3D computer graphics models.
+PartImageNet \cite{he2021partimagenet} is a very recent large scale dataset consisting of $158$ classes with up to $5$ parts annotated per class, requiring several hundred hours of annotation.
+Our aim is to build a large-scale part segmentation dataset for generic objects efficiently using 3D computer graphics models.

-\textbf{Part segmentation.} Both rigid~\cite{song2017embedding,lu2014parsing} and non-rigid objects~\cite{gong2018instance,liang2015deep,wang2015semantic,yamaguchi2012parsing} have been studies in part segmentation, where structure-based methods, e.g., compositional models, are widely used~\cite{xia2017joint,xia2016pose,wang2015joint,wang2015semantic,lu2014parsing}.
-Architecture-wise, both fully convolutional network (FCN)~\cite{xia2016zoom,wang2015joint} and long short-term memory (LSTM)~\cite{liang2017interpretable,liang2016semantic} have been studied.
-Many works explore the use of auxiliary tasks, especially pose estimation, to boost part segmentation and get promising results~\cite{fang2018weakly,nie2018mutual,xia2017joint,gong2017look}.
-Moreover, 3D information such as 3D geometric features~\cite{song2017embedding} and depth~\cite{shotton2011real} could also be embedded into the models to improve their performance.
-Recently, multi-object parsing is proposed and explored using graph matching~\cite{michieli2020gmnet} and boundary-semantic aware methods~\cite{zhao2019multi}.
-All of these methods are fully-supervised and require pixel-level annotations on real images.
-In this work, we explore UDA approaches which do not require annotations on real images for training.